II.c. Accreditation Process: Public Information and Change Notifications

 The accreditation status of graduate education programs that provide entry level professional preparation in audiology and speech language pathology is contained in a roster maintained by the Accreditation Office.
 In addition to the name, address, phone number and accreditation status of the programs, the roster includes the degree level for each program, the current period of accreditation, and the year of its next scheduled reaccreditation review and indicates if the accreditation status includes distance education component or satellite campuses.
 This list is shared biannually with other recognized agencies that accredit institutions housing accredited or candidate programs in audiology and/or speech-language pathology, and is made available to the general public through publication on its website.
 The CAA also publishes the names of accredited programs [PDF] and those holding candidacy status on ASHA's website.

 The CAA will notify the Secretary of Education of the United States Department of Education (ED), the appropriate State licensing or authorizing agency, the appropriate accrediting agencies, and the public at the same time it notifies the program, but no later than 30 days after it reaches the decisions on all final accreditation actions of the CAA.
 Final accreditation actions include decisions to award or renew accreditation, award candidacy, place a program on probation, and to withhold or withdraw accreditation or candidate status.
-CAA will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report.
+CAA will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report or decision letter as appropriate.
+These notices will be available online for no more than one year from the date of final decision.For programs that were placed on probation, the CAA will maintain the Accreditation Action Report in the public notice for the duration of the probationary period.

 Program decisions for which the CAA took an adverse action (e.g., withhold or withdraw accreditation or candidate status), will be considered final 30 days after the opportunity for appeal has elapsed.
 These programs also are given the opportunity to provide any comments that it may wish to make regarding the adverse decision.
 Final decisions to place a program on probation or withhold or withdraw an accreditation status will be made available to the public within 24 hours of notification to the program through posting the information on ASHA's website.